raspberrypilearning/explore-a-3d-world/en/step_4.md

 You can also control the speed of movement and rotation.

 --- task ---
 Open your `PlayerController` script and add variables for the `moveSpeed` and `rotateSpeed`.
-Making these variables `public` means that you can set them in the Unity Inspector.
+Making these variables `public` means that you can set them in the Unity Inspector and access them from other Game objects.

 ```
 public class PlayerController : MonoBehaviour
 {
-    public float moveSpeed;
+    public float moveSpeed = 2.0f;
-    public float rotateSpeed;
+    public float rotateSpeed = 2.0f;
 ```
 --- /task ---